Diane Coyle: Honours

 Coyle was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours for services to economics.

 She was recognised as one of the BBC's 100 women of 2013.

 In 2016, Coyle was elected a Fellow of the Academy of Social Sciences (FAcSS).

 In 2017, Coyle and Benjamin Mitra-Kahn won the inaugural Indigo Prize, along with co-winner economics professor Jonathan Haskel, for submitting the best hypothetical plans to overhaul GDP as an economic measurement as economies move more into the digital and information age.

 Coyle was appointed Commander of the Order of the British Empire (CBE) in the 2018 New Year Honours for services to economics and the public understanding of economics and Dame Commander of the Order of the British Empire (DBE) in the 2023 Birthday Honours for services to economics.

-She was made a Fellow of the Royal Economic Society in May 2025.
+She was made a Fellow of the Royal Economic Society in May 2025, and in 2026 the Universitat Oberta de Catalunya awarded her with an honorary doctorate.